 Engineering, Planning and Standards Branch

-1.1 This document specifies the recognition criteria used by Industry Canada in the recognition of Canadian and foreign entities as certification bodies (CBs), under the terms of Mutual Recognition Agreements/Arrangements (MRAs), to certify products to Canadian regulatory requirements.
+This document specifies the recognition criteria used by Innovation, Science and Economic Development Canada (ISED) in the recognition of Canadian and foreign entities as certification bodies (CBs), under the terms of Mutual Recognition Agreements/Arrangements (MRAs) or any other equivalent agreements or arrangements, to certify products to Canadian regulatory requirements.
 It also specifies the administrative and operational requirements that CBs must meet in order to maintain their recognition.
-For related procedures, refer to CB-01, Procedure for Recognition of Canadian and Foreign Certification Bodies by Industry Canada.
+For related procedures, refer to CB-01, Requirements for Certification Bodies.

-1.2 CB-02 applies to CBs interested in certifying radio apparatus, including terminal equipment with radio interface.
-Telecommunications terminal equipment conformity assessment is subject to a declaration of conformity process.
-The use of CBs for the certification of telecommunications terminal equipment to Canadian requirements is therefore not required, and the Department will not recognize any CBs for this purpose.
+CB-02 applies to CBs interested in certifying radio apparatus, including telecommunications terminal equipment (TE), with radio interface.
+The assessment of telecommunications TE conformity is subject to a declaration of conformity process.
+The use of CBs for the certification of telecommunications TE to Canadian requirements is therefore not required, and ISED will not recognize any CBs for this purpose.

 For the purpose of this document, the following definitions apply: